wellsluo/DeployVHD/README.md

 - Apply update packages or drivers when generating the VHD(X) files.

-*If you also need features that to create multiple similar virtual machines very quickly, such as a demo lab, another PowerShell project will be created, stay tuned.*
+*If you also need features that to create multiple similar virtual machines very quickly, such as a demo lab, it is proviced in other PowerShell project.
+Please refer to* **[ManageVM](https://github.com/wellsluo/ManageVM)**.

 **Note: No any Windows Server/Windows Desktop product keys or licenses are included.
 User needs to have your own licenses to use Windows Server/Windows Desktop in production environment.**